-The maximum number of full-season entries that will be accepted for the British GT Championship is 36.
-Should more than 36 entries be received, priority will go to the entry forms confirmed and accepted with Driver line-ups and payments in date order of receipt.
+The maximum number of full-season entries that will be accepted for the British GT Championship is 34.
+Should more than 34 entries be received, a selection process will be made by the Sporting Board.

 Race by Race Entries may be accepted at selected rounds where there is capacity available.
 Acceptance or rejection of an entry is entirely at the discretion of the Promoter.